bernatferragut/CCT/Introductions/Microbit.md

-# MB Intro
+# Microbit Intro

-**Recommended grade level:**: grades 3 - 9+

-**Recommended duration:**: 15 min.

-**Learning Objectives:**
-* Familiarity with the microbit environment and the Makecode platform
-* Familiarity with the programming concept of sequencing
-* Similarities in Visual Block Coding between Scratch and Micro:bit platforms

-**Materials:**: Makecode platform

 ## What is a Microbit?
 >The BBC micro:bit is a mini-computer that can be programmed to do almost any task!
 It has a built-in accelerometer, radio transmitter, 5 by 5 LED display and two programmable buttons.

-Powered by a battery pack or by USB, the micro:bit is a powerful tool to teach programming in a fun interactive way that has limitless potential.
-Each activity here teaches different radio concepts using micro:bit, building off of the previous exercise(s) and is perfect for any level of programming experience.
+Powered by a battery pack or by USB, the micro:bit is a powerful tool used to teach programming in a fun and interactive way.

 Anything from a digital basketball game to passing secret messages or creating a musical instrument is possible with this device that fits in the palm of your hand.

+There are hundreds of activities to choose from that allows for an easy integration of computational thinking into any subject.
+From a basketball game to creating a digital musical instrument, the options with micro:bit are limitless.

 ## Makecode Platform Intro
-> Introduction of the MakeCode Interface and its similarities with Scratch.
+> Introduction to the MakeCode interface and its similarities with Scratch.

 ##### The Makecode Platform main interface
 ![](/assets/images/pm-mb0/mb0-1.png)